Log on as a service

 This section describes features, tools, and guidance to help you manage this policy.

-A restart of the computer is not required for this policy setting to be effective.
+A restart of the computer isn't required for this policy setting to be effective.

 Any change to the user rights assignment for an account becomes effective the next time the owner of the account logs on.